rahulvenugopal/HRV_Pipeline/README.md

 `lf=(0.04, 0.15)`
 `hf=(0.15, 0.4)`
 `vhf=(0.4, 0.5)`
-- For instance, 1, 2 and 5 minutes of high quality signal are the recomended minima for HF, LF and LF/HF, respectively
+- For instance, 1, 2 and 5 minutes of high quality signal are the recommended minima for HF, LF and LF/HF, respectively
 ---

 # **Characteristics of the Poincaré Plot Geometry**: